From Xojo Documentation

-> Constants can be used when declaring the upper bound of an array:
+Constants can be used when declaring the size of an array:

-> You can also create empty arrays that do not specify a size.
-An empty array has a Ubound of -1.
-At run-time, your code can add elements to it or you can choose to Redim it to a specific size.
+You can also create empty arrays that do not specify a size.
+An empty array has a size of -1.
+At run-time, your code can add rows to it or you can choose to make it a specific size by using Arrays.ResizeTo.
 These are the two ways to create an empty array:

-> If you try to access an element of an array that does not exist, you will get an OutOfBoundsException.
+If you try to access an element of an array that does not exist, you will get an OutOfBoundsException.
 Here are some examples that would raise the exception:

 aFirstName(1) = "Bill" // aFirstName is still empty

 Use the methods AddRow and AddRowAt to add additional elements to arrays.
 These methods are the only ways to add rows to empty arrays, but they can also be used to extend the size of any single-dimension array.